Mu-L/PointerSearcher-X/wiki/en.md

 `-d/--depth` represents the maximum depth of the pointer chain, maximum support `2^64`.

-`-o/--offset` represents the offset range.
+`-r/--range` represents the offset range.
 It can support up to -2^64:+2^64.

-Note that `-d/--depth` and `-o/--offset` will greatly affect the scanning speed and the results produced.
+Note that `-d/--depth` and `-r/--range` will greatly affect the scanning speed and the results produced.

-The scanning cost is O(NN*D) (D: maximum depth, N: number of offsets).
+The scanning cost is O(NN*D) (D: maximum depth, N: number of range).
 In general, the larger the number set, the slower the scan, and the more results.

 After the scan is completed, it will produce a `*.scandata` file.